Maximising the Impact and Effectiveness of Your

 The Positives and Negatives

 One potential positive spill-over effect is when an ad creates a favourable impression of a particular product or service category.
-For example, an ad for a new energy drink may not only influence the viewer’s perception of that specific product but also increase their interest in energy drinks in general.
+For example, an ad for a new energy drink may increase their interest in energy drinks in general.
 Ultimately, this could lead to an increase in sales for other energy drink brands as well.

 However, spill-over effects can also have negative consequences for brands.
 For example, an ad for a product may negatively impact the perception of a competing product or brand.
-This can occur if the ad highlights a particular issue or problem with the competing product or if the ad is perceived as being more appealing or superior to the competitor’s offering.
+This can occur if the ad highlights a particular issue or problem with the competing product.
+It can also happen if the ad is perceived as being more appealing or superior to the competitor’s offering.

 Moreover, in some cases, spill-over effects can be intentional.
-For instance, a brand may strategically position its product or ad next to a more popular or well-known brand in the hopes of benefiting from the spill-over effect of that brand’s popularity.
+For instance, a brand may strategically position its product or ad next to a more popular or well-known brand.
+They can do this in the hope of benefiting from the spill-over effect of that brand’s popularity.

 Applications